-“I experienced the national team financial support which was absolutely necessary to support my post-collegiate career; and as a father of three, the saving lives piece of the USA Swimming Foundation’s mission has taken on a very personal meaning.
+“I experienced the national team financial support, which was absolutely necessary to support my post-collegiate career.
+As a father of three, the saving lives piece of the USA Swimming Foundation’s mission has taken on a very personal meaning.
 It was a no-brainer to get involved.”

-Over the span of 16 years Jason earned U.S. medals in four Olympic Games, four Pan Pacific Championships, and 11 World Championships (Long- and Short-Course).
+Over the span of 16 years, Lezak earned U.S. medals in four Olympic Games, four Pan Pacific Championships, and 11 World Championships (Long and Short Course).
 His 2013 retirement capped a remarkable career in which he won 34 total medals (23 gold) in international competitions.

-Jason is married to retired Mexican National Team Member Danielle DeAlva, with whom he has three children.
-He travels the world as a professional speaker and a hands-on instructor at swim clinics.
-He’s been a Foundation ambassador since 2015, making appearances all over the country and participating in both Youth and Adult Performance Camps.
+Lezak is married to retired Mexican National Team Member Danielle DeAlva, with whom he has three children.
+He travels the world as a professional speaker and instructor at swim clinics.
+Lezak has been a Foundation ambassador since 2015, making appearances all over the country and participating in both Youth and Adult Performance Camps.